Preferences

 Movies files are stored on the camera's memory card and have to be separately downloaded to the PC.
 When the "Delete movie files from memory card after downloading to PC" option is selected movie files will be automatically deleted from the camera's memory card after they have been successfully downloaded to the PC to free up space on the memory card.
 Please see the section on video capture for more information.

 These settings control where images are stored on the computer's hard disk.
-The edit box displays the base directory for images and can be changed by typing directly into the edit box or by clicking on the "..." button and using the directory browser.
-If the Year, Month and Day checkboxes are not checked this will be the directory in which all images are stored.
+The edit box displays the base folder for images and can be changed by typing directly into the edit box or by clicking on the "..." button and using the folder browser.
+If the Year, Month and Day checkboxes are not checked this will be the folder in which all images and videos are stored.

-Note: If the directory does not already exist it will be created when the photo is saved.
+Note: If the folder does not already exist it will be created when the photo or video is saved.

-The Year, Month and Day checkbox control the automatic generation of subdirectories according to the computer's date.
+The Year, Month and Day checkbox control the automatic generation of subfolders according to the computer's date.
 The example image name shown at the bottom of the dialog shows how the various settings are combined.
-Select the "Flatten date" checkbox to combine the year, month and day into a single subdirectory e.g. in the example above:
+Select the "Flatten date" checkbox to combine the year, month and day into a single subfolder e.g. in the example above:

-You can also use the IPTC tokens to when specifying the output directory e.g. "C:\%Y\%T" would give the year followed by the camera model.
+You can also use tokens when specifying the download folder e.g. "C:\%Y\%T" would give the year followed by the camera model.

 Image Filenames